bitwarden/passwordless-docs/src/guide/frontend/android.md

      # Convert the byte array to a base64 string
      $base64String = [Convert]::ToBase64String($byteArray)

+     # Convert the base64 string to a base64url string
+     $base64urlString = $base64String -replace '\+', '-' -replace '/', '_' -replace '=+$', ''

-     Write-Output $base64String
+     Write-Output $base64urlString
      ```

 2. The default password for the debug keystore is `android`.
 For your production keystore, enter your chosen password.

-3. This command will output BASE64:
-   `POIplOLeHuvl+XAQckH0DwY4Yb1ydnnKcmhn+jibZbk`

-4. You need to convert this to BASE64URL format:
-   `POIplOLeHuvl-XAQckH0DwY4Yb1ydnnKcmhn-jibZbk`

-5. Now append it to `android:apk-key-hash:` to get the Facet ID:
+3. Now append the result to `android:apk-key-hash:` to get the Facet ID:
    `android:apk-key-hash:POIplOLeHuvl-XAQckH0DwY4Yb1ydnnKcmhn-jibZbk`

 ## Configuration (Your back-end)